Eye-InMedia/vue-eyein-translation/README.md

 - `tr(translationObject, data = null, locale = null)`: Returns the translation with the given locale (current locale by default)
 - `getLocales()`: Returns the list of available locales
 - `getLocale()`: Returns the current locale in use
-- `getLocaleTranslations()`: Return the content of the translation file for current locale
 - `setLocale(locale)`: Change the current locale
-- `createTranslation()`: Tells the compiler to generate a translation entry inside
+- `staticTr()`: Tells the compiler to generate a translation entry inside

 #### Nuxt composables
 - `tr(translationObject, data = null, locale = null)`: Returns the translation with the given locale (current locale by default)
 - `getLocales()`: Returns the list of available locales
 - `useLocale()`: Returns the current locale as a cookie ref that can be changed to load other locales
-- `getLocaleTranslations()`: Return the content of the translation file for current locale
-- `createTranslation()`: Tells the compiler to generate a translation entry inside
+- `staticTr()`: Tells the compiler to generate a translation entry inside

 ### Available plugin components